lkurcak/nvim/README.md

 irm https://deno.land/install.ps1 | iex
 ```

-Alternatively install typescript and its LSP via `npm`
+As a last resort, you can install typescript and its LSP via `npm`
 ```sh
 npm install -g typescript
 npm install -g typescript-language-server